UConn

 E1 , 29 , 87 , 75 , 63 , 7

-Recall that an equilibrium is defined as a strategy for each player so that all players are simultaneously playing their best responses to other players' strategies.
+Recall that an equilibrium is defined as a strategy for each player such that all players are simultaneously playing their best responses to other players' strategies.
 This is equivalent to saying that a pair of strategies in the above game is in equilibrium if both payoffs are underlined.
 In the above, we find three equilibria: (A,V), (E,W), and (D,Z).
-You should convince yourself that in all three cases, neither player has an incentive to deviate, or change her strategy unilaterally.

 A common error